-Police ATV and Bike Patrol
+Police ATV

 McNeese Police have a fully marked ATV to further increase the visibility of police officers on campus and at athletic events.
 The ATV allows quick response in confined and crowded areas and can deliver multiple officers to a scene or for traffic and crowd control at athletic events.
-MPD is expanding its use of bike patrols and other utility vehicles to supplement patrol cars and foot patrol as part of its overall effort to make the campus safe.
-Officers are also better able to converse with students, faculty and staff when utilizing bike patrol, foot patrol or utility vehicles.
+MPD is expanding its use of other utility vehicles to supplement patrol cars and foot patrol as part of its overall effort to make the campus safe and to be able to converse students, faculty and staff when utilizing foot patrol or utility vehicles.